ssianen/SeqGraph-Visualizer-for-Bioinformatics/README.md

 Programmed in Python, this program generates an overlap graph or de Bruijn graph by applying prefix-suffix matching to the given FASTA file.

-Creating an overlap graph
+Create an overlap graph
 ```
 $ python SeqGraph.py testOData.fa -O
 ```

-Creating a de Bruijn graph
+Create a de Bruijn graph
 ```
 $ python SeqGraph.py testDBData.fa -D
 ```